9 NFL teams cancel practice in response to Blake shooting - WHIZ News

 Following morning meetings and a walkthrough, Cleveland’s players met as a group for nearly an hour and decided to cut their practice in half — one hour on the field, the other inside discussing ways to make impactful change.

 Browns defensive end Myles Garrett said the team hopes the brainstorming session will create ways to “move things forward.”
-Garrett began his Zoom call with reporters by calling for the police who shot Blake and killed Breonna Taylor in Louisville earlier this year to be held accountable.
+Garrett began his Zoom call with reporters by calling for the police who shot Blake and killed Taylor to be held accountable.

 Browns first-year coach Kevin Stefanski applauded the actions of his players and said he was proud of the organization’s new alliance with the Cleveland Indians and Cavaliers.